replicatedhq/kURL/CONTRIBUTING.md

 Currently, kURL does not execute the checks after it be installed.
 However, you might want try out run the checks by `kubectl get -oyaml "$(kubectl get installer -oname)" | sudo kurl/bin/kurl host preflight -`.

+### Why can we not run the scripts under `$HOME/kurl` and the [bin/watchrsync.js](https://github.com/replicatedhq/kURL/blob/799db33f66f91b0680facf7c14e1222798021c57/bin/watchrsync.js#L29-L32) has moved the scripts which can be executed to the `$HOME` directory?

+Currently, kURL scripts does not work with relative paths.
+For developemnt enviorment it execute operations in many places using the directory prefixed with `"$DIR". "$DIR" == `./kurl`` and for production it will be `/var/lib/kurl`. ([example](https://github.com/replicatedhq/kURL/blob/aea79861716d66787f0b31670f1fc74a7ee16d1f/scripts/common/rook.sh#L202))